Monday, 5 August 2024

 The photos were good.
 He could tell that.
 But there was something else, too.

-The image was set in a thick, matte red frame.
-A fluro yellow dot was stuck to it. $15.
-He didn’t have the money.
-He collected it from the table in both hands, delighting in its weight and heft.
+He lifted the photo from the table in both hands, delighting in its weight and heft.
 He turned it over.
 On the back, in looping, elegant pen: Montana, USA, 1994.
-The want stirred stronger.
 He would’ve been ten, maybe even nine.
 How old would she have been?

-He looked at the photographer.
+He looked again at the photographer.

-He didn't know why.
-Normally he would’ve been embarrassed by this kind of thought.
-Maybe even self-conscious at his obviousness.
+He believed she was considering him.
+He didn't know why he thought that.
+Normally, this would have embarrassed him.
 But there was something else keeping him here.
-And he wanted to know.
+And he needed to know.
 The restlessness was stronger than his shame.
-Or his ego.

-He nodded, ‘I write.’
+He paused, then nodded, ‘I write.’

 ‘You have travelled?’

-He hesitated.
-Looked again at the distance stretching in the photo he held, at the many distant lands arranged across her table.
-Thought of the span of years between them.
+He looked at the distance stretching in the photo he held, at the many distant lands arranged across her table.
+He shook his head.

 ‘You must,’ she asserted.
 ‘For artists, travel is essential.’